srgokribb/Rifdock-Total-Setup/README.md

 **Notification: I recommand you to login as "root" or administer to the properly install boost.**

 ##### (1) Download Boost version 1.65.0 from Boost C++ Library server(https://www.boost.org/users/history/version_1_65_0.html).
+- Latest version of Boost(1.74.0 or 1.78.0) was not compatible with Rifdock.

 ##### (2) Move the downloaded file to the folder to install and unpack the file (Ref: https://valelab4.ucsf.edu/svn/3rdpartypublic/boost/more/getting_started/windows.html).
      # cd /root/